 The Company recognizes tax liabilities from an uncertain tax position only if it is more likely than not that the tax position will not be sustained upon examination by the taxing authorities, based on the technical merits of the tax position.
 There are no uncertain tax positions that have been recognized in the accompanying financial statements.
 The Company is required to file tax returns in the U.S. federal jurisdiction and in the state of New York.
 The Company's policy is to recognize interest and penalties related to uncertain tax benefits, if any, as part of income tax expense.
-No such interest and penalties have been accrued as of December 31, 2017.
+No such interest and penalties have been accrued as of December 31, 2017 and 2018.

-Net Loss per Share
+Net Loss per Share and Unaudited Pro Forma Net Loss per Share

 Basic net loss per share is calculated by dividing net loss available to common stockholders by the weighted-average common stock outstanding.
-Diluted net loss per share is calculated similarly, except that it includes the dilutive effect of the assumed exercise of securities, including outstanding warrants and the effect of shares issuable under the Company's stock-based compensation plan if such effect is dilutive.
+Diluted net loss per share is calculated similarly, except that it includes the dilutive effect of the assumed exercise of securities, including outstanding warrants and the effect of shares issuable under the Company's stock-based compensation plan, if such effect is dilutive.